My dad's life resembled a Trello board

 /tldr

-- The author's father became seriously ill during the COVID-19 pandemic, prompting the author and their brothers to manage their father's affairs using a Trello board. - They faced numerous challenges, including health issues, business closures, and international negotiations, while balancing their own personal pursuits. - Ultimately, the father's health improved, and the experience highlighted the importance of family support and adaptability in the face of life's unexpected challenges.
+- During the COVID-19 pandemic, the author's father fell seriously ill, and the family had to manage his affairs using a Trello board while navigating their own challenges. - They created a detailed task list for his care, which involved various responsibilities across multiple continents, including dealing with suppliers, legal matters, and personal expenses. - Ultimately, the father's health improved, and the experience highlighted the importance of family support and adaptability in the face of unexpected challenges.

 Persona